Mhowser/mcpelauncher-manifest/README.md

 # mcpelauncher-manifest
-The main repository for the Linux and Mac OS Bedrock edition Minecraft launcher.
+The main repository for the Linux and Mac OS Bedrock edition Minecraft launcher with fixed armhf code and 1.12 dedicated server

 # Getting started with Raspberry Pi2
 The latest Raspbian buster won't launch minecraft 1.12.1.1 UI cropped / pure glitch Raspbian stretch works without sound / unknown if there is a workaround

-## This raspbian Release without updates is known to run it without to many glitches or light issues
+## This raspbian stretch Release (without updates) is known to run it without many glitches or light issues (no sound)
 http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-06-29/2018-06-27-raspbian-stretch.zip
 As of now install no updates from getting started ui without risking not beeing able to run it fine